 - They assess the after-the-sale experience.

-Companies that understand the complex nature of consumer behavior can enhance the effectiveness of their communications by tailoring their message to the decision processes of their audience.
+Companies that understand the complex nature of consumer behavior and decision-making can enhance the effectiveness of their marketing communications by tailoring their message to the decision process of their audience.

 4. Implement Your Marketing Communication Plan